Badrmoh/make-vpn-work/vpn-on-remote/mac-linux/README.md

-This setup requires configured and running openvpn client on ssh server preferably in the same region as the VPN server.
+This setup requires configured and running vpn client on ssh server preferably in the same region as the VPN server.
 ---

 # Linux